kade-robertson/uggo/README.md

           If left blank, will open the interactive version of uggo.

 Options:
+  -v, --api-version <VERSION>
+          Override for the version used to query from ddragon.
+If in doubt, do not specify this option.

   -m, --mode <MODE>
           [default: Normal]
           [possible values: normal, aram, one-for-all, urf]